 This is the best of the two minerals because it covers the full spectrum of UV protection and doesn’t contribute as much to free radical development.
 It’s also the only sunblock recommended by the FDA for babies under 6 months.

-This is a relatively safe chemical and effective sunblock but it does have a higher rate of skin sensitivities.
 Mexoryl SX is another chemical that appears safer than most used but it doesn’t have FDA approval yet.

-These’s this whole debate about “nanoparticles” and non-nano particles.
+There’s this whole debate about “nanoparticles” and non-nano particles.

 OK, because zinc oxide is so thick and pasty, many manufacturers grind down zinc oxide to nanoparticles, as these formulations rub in better and don’t leave as much of the white pasty look.

 Keep in mind, while particle sizes vary among manufacturers, nearly all would be considered nanomaterials under a broad definition of the term so non-nano is kinda misleading.